 This is one of the books that is almost always on my desk.
 I reference it all the time.

-The information in this book also informed a lot of the content in my course, Freelance Writing for the RD, where I walk RDs through my method of reaching out to clients and growing their writing business.
+The information in this book also informed a lot of the content in my courses where I walk health professionals through my method of reaching out to clients and growing their writing business.

 White Papers for Dummies, by Gordon Graham

 White papers are persuasive marketing papers that companies use to talk about how their product can solve the problems of their customers.
 These are high-value, highly researched pieces that writers can create for top dollar.
 If you are interested in getting into this profitable market as a writer, this book is a great place to start.

 Best business books

 I also enjoy reading business and inspirational books.
 While knowing the basics of starting a writing business is important, a lot of general business principles can help my growth as a business owner as well.